measurement-factory/squid-notes/architecture.md

 https://github.com/squid-cache/squid/pull/369#discussion_r259392784

-thumbX: `foo.h` should `#include` (directly or indirectly) all headers that are necessary for compiling `foo.h`.
+thumbX{include-enough}: `foo.h` should `#include` (directly or indirectly) all headers that are necessary for compiling `foo.h`.

 Squid headers should not explicitly `#include` `squid.h` but other Squid sources must explicitly `#include` `squid.h` as the very first `#include`.

-Original Context: Inspired by thumbW(The code using a macro...).
+Original Context: A common principle.
+Inclusion here is inspired by thumb_ref{macro-include}.

-thumbX: A function must not put garbage into its output parameter regardless of what that function returns.
-If the returned value tells the caller that the output parameter is not meaningful, then either reset the parameter (if the callers naturally require that) or leave the output parameter as-is (by default).
+thumbX{fun-bad-out}: A function must not put garbage into its output parameter regardless of what that function returns.

+If the returned value tells the caller that the output parameter is not meaningful, then the function should either reset the parameter (if the callers naturally require that) or leave the output parameter as-is (by default).